-In addition to his excellent collegiate track record, McGirr has an extensive club soccer background with over 20 years of experience.
-For the past two years, he was a head coach with the New England Futbol Club (NEFC) coaching the U13 and U15 girls’ teams.
-As an assistant administrator, he serves as the NEFC Southeast girls college advisor and has also organized and coordinated all holiday soccer clinics for the NEFC organization.
-He has previously served as a head coach of the Elite Clubs National League, head coach and trainer of the Scorpions Soccer Club from 2011 to 2013, and coached at other such prestigious clubs like Player Development Academy (PDA) and FC DELCO.
-He has also served on the Regional Staff as coach and trainer for the Region I team and the Rhode Island Olympic Development Program since 2006.
+McGirr also has an extensive club soccer background spanning two decades.
+For the past two years, he has coached in the New England Futbol Club as head coach of the U13 and U15 girls and U14 boys teams in addition to serving as the assistant administrator in charge of organizing and coordinating all holiday soccer clinics.
+He also has served as head coach of the Elite Clubs National League as head coach and trainer of the Scorpions Soccer Club from 2011 to 2013.
+He also worked on the regional staff as coach and trainer of the Rhode Island Olympic Development Program from 2006 to 2009.

-McGirr graduated from Rider College with a Bachelor of Arts in Psychology in 1992 where he was a defender on the men’s Division I soccer team.
-He earned his Premier Diploma from the National Soccer Coaches Association of America (NSCAA) and is licensed in United States Soccer Federation “B”.
-McGirr currently resides in Smithfield with his wife Erin whom also has an athletic background as a former two sport athlete at Rutgers University in track and soccer and was a former teammate of USWNT Captain Carli Lloyd.
-He continues to work with the New England Futbol Club and enjoys golfing and boating in his free time.
+In college, McGirr was a defender on the soccer team at Division I Rider University in New Jersey, where he graduated with a Bachelor of Arts in Psychology in 1992.
+He earned his Premier Diploma from the National Soccer Coaches Association of America and is licensed in United Soccer Federation “B.” McGirr resides in Smithfield, R.I., with his wife Erin, who also has an athletic background as a former two-sport athlete at Rutgers University in track and soccer.
+He enjoys boating and golfing in his free time.

-Mike Trudeau comes to CCRI with 25 years of coaching experience at all levels from youth and high school all the way through college.
-He also has coached in the Rhode Island Special Olympic development program.
 Trudeau has coached both male and female teams during his career and specializes in goalkeeper training.
-He holds coaching certifications with the United States Soccer Federation with a D National License and National Soccer Coaches Association of America 1 & 2 Goalkeeping Diplomas.
-Some of the programs he has worked with include Bruno United FC, Johnson & Wales University, Bryant University, Bishop Hendricken High School and Rhode Island Special Olympics.
+He holds coaching certifications with the United States Soccer Federation with a National D License and National Soccer Coaches Association of America Level 1 and 2 Goalkeeping Diplomas.
+Some of the programs he has worked with include Bruno United FC, Johnson & Wales University, Bryant University and Bishop Hendricken High School.

-Trudeau is a graduate of Franklin Pierce University where he was a Division II goalkeeper on a team that was ranked as high as No. 4 nationally and in 1991 was a national semi-finalist.
-He currently resides in West Warwick.
+Trudeau is a graduate of Franklin Pierce University, where he played as a Division II goalkeeper on a team that ranked as high as No. 4 nationally and finished as a national semi-finalist in 1991.
+He currently resides in West Warwick, R.I.